Online purchases only. Excludes Anonymous LLC, Anonymous Public Information Request and Subscription Services.

 When you select L4SB as your registered agent, you choose a licensed business law firm to serve as your registered agent.

 As licensed business attorneys, you receive greater anonymity and protection as all correspondence is considered confidential and may be protected by attorney-client privilege.
-Furthermore, if L4SB should ever receive a subpoena for information, L4SB will first try to quash the subpoena.
+Furthermore, if L4SB should ever receive a subpoena for information, L4SB will first try to negotiate to make the subpoena go away, and failing that, L4SB will coordinate with your local counsel in an attempt to preserve the attorney-client privilege.
 How many registered agent services can say that?